The Consulting Process

 - Who has approval authority within your organization for contracting with the consultant?

-Once this information has been provided to the consultant and the specific project(s) have been identified, the consultant will develop an Options and Fees document for your review within one week of the initial contact.
+Once this information has been provided to the consultant and the specific project(s) have been identified, the consultant will develop an Options and Fees document for your review within two business days.
 If you decide to contract for services, you will be sent a draft Consulting Agreement and Business Associate Agreement.
 (Allow one to two weeks for this review and negotiation of terms).
 Services will begin on the date agreed upon and once the initial fee has been paid.

 We focus on shared values, commitment, accountability, and success.